-The remuneration of Senior Managers who are paid on the Very Senior Managers Pay Scale is determined by WG, and the Health Board pays in accordance with these regulations.
-For the purpose of clarity, these are posts which operate at Board level and hold either statutory or non-statutory positions.
-In accordance with the regulations the Health Board is able to award incremental uplift within the pay scale and, should an increase be considered outside the range, a job description is submitted to WG for job evaluation.
+The remuneration of Senior Managers who are paid on the Very Senior Managers Pay Scale is determined by WG, and the health board pays in accordance with these regulations.
+For the purpose of clarity, these are posts which operate at board level and hold either statutory or non-statutory positions.
+In accordance with the regulations the health board can award incremental uplift within the pay scale and, should an increase be considered outside the range, a job description is submitted to WG for job evaluation.
 There are clear guidelines in place with regards to the awarding of additional increments and during the year there have not been any additional payments agreed.
 No changes to pay have been considered by the Committee outside these arrangements.
-The Health Board does not have a system for performance related pay for its Very Senior Managers.
+The health board does not have a system for performance related pay for its Very Senior Managers.

-The Health Board can confirm that it has not made any payment to past Directors as detailed within the guidance.
+The health board can confirm that it has not made any payment to past Directors as detailed within the guidance.

 Annually the RTSC receives a summary performance report of Executive Director objectives and then periodically receives an update on performance against those agreed objectives.
 In support of the summarised feedback completed performance appraisal documents are also available for Committee scrutiny.
 No external comparison is made regarding performance.

-The Health Board issues All Wales Executive Director contracts which determine the terms and conditions for all Very Senior Managers.
-The Health Board has not deviated from this.
+The health board issues All Wales Executive Director contracts which determine the terms and conditions for all Very Senior Managers.
+The health board has not deviated from this.
 In rare circumstances where interim arrangements are to be put in place a decision is made by the Committee with regards to the length of the interim post, whilst substantive appointments can be made.

 Any termination payments would be discussed and agreed by the Committee in advance and where appropriate WG approval would be made.
-During the 2020/21 year, no termination payments were made.
+During the 2021/22 year, no termination payments were made.

-Name Position Date of Contract Date of Expiration Compensation for early termination Steve Moore Chief Executive Officer 05/01/2015 N/A N/A Lisa Gostling Executive Director of Workforce and Organisational Development 09/01/2015 N/A N/A Phil Kloer Executive Medical Director/Deputy Chief Executive 25/06/2015 N/A N/A Mandy Rayani Executive Director of Nursing, Quality and Patient Experience 19/06/2017 N/A N/A Ros Jervis Executive Director of Public Health 17/07/2017 01/04/2022 N/A Alison Shakeshaft Executive Director of Therapies and Health Science 01/01/2018 N/A N/A Huw Thomas Executive Director of Finance 10/12/2018 N/A N/A Andrew Carruthers Executive Director of Operations 01/12/2019 N/A N/A Lee Davies Executive Director of Strategic Development and Operational Planning 12/04/2021 N/A N/A Joanne Wilson Board Secretary 01/01/2018 N/A N/A Jill Paterson Director of Primary Care, Community & Long Term Care 19/01/2018 N/A N/A
+Name Position Date of Contract Date of Expiration Compensation for early termination Steve Moore Chief Executive Officer 05/01/2015 N/A N/A Lisa Gostling Executive Director of Workforce and Organisational Development 09/01/2015 N/A N/A Phil Kloer Executive Medical Director/Deputy Chief Executive 25/06/2015 N/A N/A Mandy Rayani Executive Director of Nursing, Quality and Patient Experience 19/06/2017 N/A N/A Ros Jervis Executive Director of Public Health 17/07/2017 01/04/2022 N/A Alison Shakeshaft Executive Director of Therapies and Health Science 01/01/2018 N/A N/A Huw Thomas Executive Director of Finance 10/12/2018 N/A N/A Andrew Carruthers Executive Director of Operations 01/12/2019 N/A N/A Lee Davies Executive Director of Strategic Development and Operational Planning 26/04/2021 N/A N/A Joanne Wilson Board Secretary 01/01/2018 N/A N/A